Indian Creek Farm is a part of the beautiful, historic Texas Hill Country.

 Established in the mid 1800s by the Scheel family, the property began as a German settlement.
 The farm was given the name Indian Creek because of the small creek that flows through the land; a water source for indigenous tribes in the 1800s.
 Today some of the original walls from this settlement and cemetery are still intact reflecting it’s history.

 Indian Creek Farm is an exquisite equestrian facility that preserves its historic roots.
-The property maintains the integrity of that first Scheel settlement, and remains a family residence owned By Christine and Thomas E. Turner IV.
+The property maintains the integrity of that first Scheel settlement.